ef-gy/analyticsd/README.md

 analyticsd
 ==========

-node.js daemon to classify syslog events and upload them to Google Analytics.
+node.js daemon to classify log file events and upload them to Google Analytics.
 This means that by running this daemon you will be able to analyse some events that show up in your syslog using Google Analytics, alongside your web site access statistics.